 I audit the marketing accounts of home service companies for a living.
 HVAC, plumbing, roofing, chimney sweeps.
 Some are one-truck operations.
-Some spend $20,000 a month across agencies, ads, and lead platforms.
+Some use multiple agencies, ad platforms, and lead sellers.

-Here is what this year’s audits actually turned up.
-Names removed, numbers real.
+Here is what recent audits actually turned up.
+Identifying details removed.

 The website traffic that was 71 percent robots